 You may also incur additional costs, including account maintenance fees and commissions, payable to the independent custodian or brokerage that carries your account.
 You will incur internal or fund-level expenses if your account is invested in mutual funds or ETFs.

-You might pay fees and costs whether you make or lose money on your investments.
-(Performance-based fees may be an exception).
+You will pay fees and costs whether you make or lose money on your investments.
 Fees and expenses will reduce any amount of money you make on your investments over time.
 It’s essential to make sure you understand what fees and costs you are paying.